European-XFEL/DAMNIT/docs/backend.md

 ## `@Group`
-For more complex or reusable sets of analyses, you can group related variables together using a class decorated with `@group`.
+For more complex or reusable sets of analyses, you can group related variables together using a class decorated with `@Group`.
 This allows you to create self-contained, configurable components that can be instantiated multiple times.

 A `Group` is a standard Python class containing methods decorated with